ECOL100 Introductory Ecology

 Lectures: 25 hours.

-An examiner is used for approving the examination questions.
+An examiner is used for approving the examination questions and number of poins for each grade mark.

 Allowed examination aids: A1 No calculator, no other aids